srichter/asksonic/README.md

 AskSonic will scrobble tracks with the server after they finish playing.

 ### Planned Features
-- Play specific artists, albums, songs, playlists
+- Play specific songs, playlists
 - Add specific songs to the play queue via interactive search

 ## Setup